PavanSeervi/simon-says-game/README.md

 };

 ## Contributing
-We welcome contributions!
+1.We welcome contributions!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository and create a new branch for your feature or bugfix.
+2. Fork the repository and create a new branch for your feature or bugfix.

-Make your changes and test them thoroughly.
+3. Make your changes and test them thoroughly.

-Submit a pull request with a detailed description of your changes.
+4. Submit a pull request with a detailed description of your changes.

-Ensure your code follows the existing style and conventions.
+5.Ensure your code follows the existing style and conventions.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements
 Inspired by the classic Simon® electronic game by Milton Bradley.
 Sound effects sourced from freesound.org.
 Built with vanilla JavaScript, HTML, and CSS for zero-dependency performance.